spectrum-health-systems/myavatool-web-service/README.md

 Since MAWS used the .NET Framework, I'm pretty sure it's only compatible with the Windows operating system.

 # USING
-Please read the [MAWS Manual](url) for information on using MAWS.
+Please read the [MAWS Manual](doc/man/manual.md) for information on using MAWS.

 # UPDATING
-Please read the [MAWS Manual](url) for information on updating MAWS.
+Please read the [MAWS Manual]doc/man/manual.md) for information on updating MAWS.

 # UNINSTALLING
-Please read the [MAWS Manual](url) for information on uninstalling MAWS.
+Please read the [MAWS Manual](doc/man/manual.md) for information on uninstalling MAWS.

 # DEVELOPMENT
 MAWS is developed by [A Pretty Cool Program](https://aprettycoolprogram.com) and these [contributors](doc/contributors.md), using these [third-party resources](built-with.md).